Wood Treatment

 When working with more ornate pieces with detailed moulding, caustic paint strippers tend to have better performance than solvent-based paint removers.
 This is due to the way the active ingredients in paint strippers work.
 Caustic paint removers break down the paint’s chemical makeup, whereas solvent paint strippers break the paint’s adhesion to its surface.

-The first step of any woodcare is to assess the timber you want to use.
+The first step of any wood project is to assess the timber you want to use.
 Is it an old piece of ex-furniture you’ve had in the house for years or an unloved gem you’ve rescued from the tip?
 Knowing before you start will help you get the best results from your timber renovation project.
 Here’s how to identify and remove wood finishes.

 Varnish is shiny and thick.
 A varnished surface will be smooth to the touch and repel water.